RivaD2/personal/Udemy-react-with-redux/react-with-redux.md

       - WE can't show a JS object as an attribute on an element
       - We can use dot notation to reference an object created using JSX

+## Communicating with props

+**Three Important Concepts that are all tenets of React ecosystem**

+1. **Component Nesting:** A component can be shown inside of another
+2. **Component Re-usability:** We want to make components that can be easily reused through out the application
+3. **Component Configuration:** We should be able to configure a component when is created